Your Guide to Healthy Eating on a Budget

 Cast your eye down the page and click onto those recipes which use fresh produce that’s in season, wherever you are.
 Seasonal produce tends to be cheaper, plus it tastes better.

 Within your weekly meal plan, schedule a Meatless Monday, Tuesday, or any day.
 Swapping meat for a plant-based protein will save you money, plus your health and the environment will thank you for it.
-Just another reason we’re big fans of the flexitarian diet.

 3. Write a shopping list